dan-t/cabal-bounds/README.md

     # build and test the project

-    # initialize the lower bounds of libraries not present in the haskell platform
+    # initialize the bounds not present in the haskell platform
-    $> cabal-bounds update --lower --missing

-    # drop the upper bounds to test your project with the newest available library versions
-    $> cabal-bounds drop --upper

-    # build and test the project

-    # set the upper bounds to the ones used in the current build
-    $> cabal-bounds update --upper
+    $> cabal-bounds update

 Example: Update Bounds by File
 ==============================